9 Eco-Friendly Grass Alternatives

 ✓ Little or no fertilizer required

-✓ Can be pollinator-friendly and native, depending on the ground cover you choose
+✓ Can be pollinator-friendly and native

 ✓ Long-lasting once installed